Scaling of free cumulants in closed system-bath setups: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we extended the framework of the full Eigenstate Thermalization Hypothesis (ETH) to open quantum systems, focusing on a central system coupled to a quantum chaotic bath.
-Through numerical analysis of free cumulants, we identified a clear and universal scaling with respect to the interaction strength, valid for observables that have a nonvanishing overlap with the central system Hamiltonian.
-Moreover, we established a connection between this scaling behavior and the thermalisation time scales of thermal free cumulants of the corresponding observables, and further support it with numerical evidence.
-These findings highlight the versatility of the full ETH in describing thermalization dynamics in realistic system–bath setups and point toward promising directions for future studies of open many-body systems.
+In this work, we numerically investigate the full Eigenstate Thermalization Hypothesis framework in open quantum systems.
+Specifically, we consider a setup where a central system coupled to a quantum chaotic bath.
+For observables related to the central system Hamiltonian, we find a bath-size–independent, universal scaling of the microcanonical free cumulants with respect to the interaction strength.
+Furthermore, we established a connection between this scaling behavior and the thermalization timescales thermal free cumulants of the corresponding observables, highlighting its dynamical significance.